 There are no Australian legislative standards for medical and mental health care in immigration detention.

 An asylum seeker in an Australian immigration detention centre, often facing particular vulnerabilities, has no such rights.
-The courts have been critical of the lack of any basic protections for medical and mental health care and the failure by the Minister of Immigration and Border Protection to rectify this issue.
+The courts have been critical of the lack of any basic protections for medical and mental health care and the failure of the Minister for Home Affairs to rectify this issue.

 PIAC’s Asylum Seeker Health Rights Project seeks to fill this gap by using the court system and advocacy strategies to create strong legal protections for asylum seekers in Australia’s immigration detention system.